squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

 `cards_color`{ #cards-color } :material-new-box:

-:   :octicons-milestone-24: Default: _automatically set based on [primary
+:   :octicons-milestone-24: Default: [`primary
-    color][8]_ – This option specifies which colors to use for the background `fill` and foreground `text` when generating the social card.
+    color`][8]_ – This option specifies which colors to use for the background `fill` and foreground `text` when generating the social card.

     ``` yaml